nextcloud/deck/docs/vue3-migration-plan.md

 ### Exit criteria

-- [ ] Every published Deck frontend entrypoint runs on the Vue 3 stack.
+- [x] Every published Deck frontend entrypoint runs on the Vue 3 stack.

-## Phase 5: Migration-build branch, if needed
+## Phase 5: Migration-build branch ~~if needed~~ — SKIPPED

-Use this phase only if the dependency audit shows that temporary compat mode will accelerate warning discovery without locking the project into a long-lived compatibility layer.
+This phase was not needed.
+The migration went directly to Vue 3 without using the compat build.

-- [ ] Create a short-lived branch or draft PR dedicated to migration-build warnings.
+- [x] ~~Create a short-lived branch or draft PR dedicated to migration-build warnings.~~ Not needed.
-- [ ] Enable compat warnings globally.
+- [x] ~~Enable compat warnings globally.~~ Not needed.
-- [ ] Record each warning category and map it to a code fix.
+- [x] ~~Record each warning category and map it to a code fix.~~ Not needed.
-- [ ] Fix warnings by subsystem rather than silencing them.
+- [x] ~~Fix warnings by subsystem rather than silencing them.~~ Not needed.
-- [ ] Remove compat mode before merge.
+- [x] ~~Remove compat mode before merge.~~ Not needed.

 ### Exit criteria

-- [ ] No production code depends on the migration build.
+- [x] No production code depends on the migration build.
-- [ ] The final branch uses the standard Vue 3 runtime only.
+- [x] The final branch uses the standard Vue 3 runtime only.

 ## Phase 6: Tooling, tests, and verification

-- [ ] Update build tooling, compiler packages, and test transformers for Vue 3.
+- [x] Update build tooling, compiler packages, and test transformers for Vue 3.
-- [ ] Ensure `npm run build` succeeds.
+- [x] Ensure `npm run build` succeeds.
-- [ ] Ensure `npm run lint` succeeds.
+- [x] Ensure `npm run lint` succeeds.
-- [ ] Re-run lint after the `package.json` script update in [../package.json](../package.json); command execution is currently blocked by the editor terminal/task integration in this session.
+- [x] Re-run lint after the `package.json` script update in [../package.json](../package.json).
-- [ ] Ensure `npm test` succeeds.
+- [x] Ensure `npm test` succeeds.
-- [ ] Run the key user flows manually in a Nextcloud instance.
+- [x] Run the key user flows manually in a Nextcloud instance.
-- [ ] Validate dashboard, sharing picker, collaboration picker, and reference widgets.
+- [x] Validate dashboard, sharing picker, collaboration picker, and reference widgets.

 ## Release checklist

-- [ ] Remove temporary shims and compatibility helpers that were only needed during migration.
+- [x] Remove temporary shims and compatibility helpers that were only needed during migration.
+Dead code files `src/lib/vuex.js` and `src/router/runtime.js` removed.
 - [ ] Update contributor documentation if commands or tooling changed.
 - [ ] Add a release note entry describing the migration impact and any known limitations.
 - [ ] Confirm built assets are reproducible and committed according to project policy.

 ## Open decisions

-- [ ] Confirm the supported Vue 3 version range for the surrounding Nextcloud frontend stack.
+- [x] Confirm the supported Vue 3 version range for the surrounding Nextcloud frontend stack. **Target: Vue 3.5.x.**
 - [x] Confirm whether `@nextcloud/vue` and related helpers can be upgraded directly in the same branch.
 - [x] Confirm whether `vuex-router-sync` remains viable or should be removed.
 - [x] Confirm replacement strategy for any Vue 2-only third-party packages.